Paul-Tew/lifer/README.md

         UUID Time:         2008-09-10 10:23:17 (UTC)
         UUID Node (MAC):   00:13:72:16:87:4A
 ```
+NOTE: The section above titled '{**OPERATING SYSTEM (stat) DATA**}' will have different dates as these will depend on the dates you installed and accessed that link file on your own system.
+The embedded data will be the same however.

 A more fulsome output (including more accurate timestamps) can be obtained by omitting the '-s' option.

 The most detail about a link file can be gleaned by using the '-i' option which will print known details about any idlist objects too.
 This option is not compatible with the '-s' option.